Guitarbum722/volley-pong/README.md

 1. The ball is tossed straight up by the server at least 6 inches.
 2. It is struck, and bounces on the server's side of the table first, over the net, the bounces on the opposing team's side of the table.

 In the case where the ball hits the net and rolls over, it is considered a "let" and the serve is redone without any points awarded.
+This does not count as a fault.

 _The side of which the serve hits on the table is not relevant._